puffo/claudebox/examples/ruby-version-demo.md

 ClaudeBox uses **mise** (formerly rtx) as its Ruby version manager.
 Mise is a modern, polyglot runtime manager that provides fast, reliable version management for Ruby and many other languages.

 When you start a container with the Ruby profile, ClaudeBox:
-1. Detects the Ruby version from your project files
+1. Detects the Ruby version from your project files (with smart fallback to 3.4.5)
-2. Installs mise in the container
+2. Installs mise in a single optimized Docker layer for faster builds
 3. Uses mise to install and activate the detected Ruby version
-4. Configures the environment to use that Ruby version globally
+4. Configures the environment with proper PATH and gem settings
+5. Pre-installs bundler for immediate use
+6. If a Gemfile exists, pre-installs project dependencies for faster startup

 ## Examples